 This patent war doesn’t need any introduction.
-Everyone under the sun working in the field of patents knows suing and a counter-suing game between Apple and Samsung.
+Everyone under the sun working in the field of patents knows to sue and a counter-suing game between Apple and Samsung.
 Apple sued Samsung in Apr 2011 for patent infringement suit and by July 2012, both companies were involved in 50 lawsuits around the globe.

 This webpage has a full history of the smartphone patent war between two giants.

 Monsanto Company vs Pioneer Hi-Bred Int’l, Inc. (2012) – $1B

 Monsanto awarded damages of $1B for a federal jury found DuPont willfully infringed Monsanto’s patent related to roundup ready soybean technology.
 DuPont already was a licensee of the patents but it modified the seed which was not the part of the licensing agreement.

 Later in 2013, both companies entered into a new licensing deal where DuPont agreed to pay Monsanto $1.75 billion.
 Further, the companies dropped patent infringement and antitrust lawsuit against each other.